-Change your child’s bedding, including mattress toppers, weekly and get them to help with the chore.
+With their help, change your child’s bedding, including mattress toppers, weekly.
 Strip the bed and vacuum under the bed and along the rails.
-If it’s been a while since you cleaned your child’s mattress, now is the perfect time.
-You’ll want to clean their mattress at least quarterly to get rid of bacteria and germs and to take care of any stains.
+If it’s been a while since you cleaned your child’s mattress, now is a perfect time.
+You’ll want to clean their mattress at least quarterly to get rid of bacteria and germs and take care of any stains.

 Get hardwood floors shiny again.
 A good sweeping and mopping will get rid of dust and most buildup.
 For floors sealed with polyurethane, damp mopping is best.
 Floors with shellac or varnish will need an appropriate cleaner or polish applied with a wax mop.
 A weekly sweep and dry mop should keep them looking great.
 Vacuum carpets and take smaller rugs outside for a good shake.
 Some smaller rugs are machine washable, so check the label.

 Will your child happily begin studying harder and jumping into school projects now that their room is so clean and tidy?
 Maybe not.
 But giving them an uncluttered desk or study area sure doesn’t hurt.
 Work together with your child and set up some bins or canisters for school supplies, shelves for notebooks and textbooks, and other storage solutions.
 Make sure they have adequate lighting from a desk or floor lamp.